completelynovel/authority_badger/README.md

 It has not been build in the line of the authorization plugins you can usually find.

-The aim is to manage 'credits' or simple permission for specifics actions.
+The aim is to manage simple permission using a token balance for specifics actions.

 ## Requirements